sansha521/embedded-sentry/README.md

 # embedded-sentry
+This is the repository for the Real-Time-Embedded-Sentry project to lock or unlock a gyroscope device based on the "key" movement by recording the spacial movement and acceleration.
 This is a repo that is intended to connect with a device "ST 32F429IDISCOVERY board" in Mbed framework.

-This is the repository for the Real-Time-Embedded-Sentry project to lock or unlock a gyroscope device based on the "key" movement by recording the spacial movement and acceleration.
+# running the project
 To run on VSCode, first install the PlatformIO extension.
 Clone the repo and run the main.cpp file.
 Connect the board to the computer running the program.

+# interacting with the board
 Follow the instructions displayed on the board.
 Instructions should appear when the board is connected to the program and the app is running successfully.
 Long press (> 2 seconds) the button to initialize the movement that you want to use to unlock the board (create key).